Scientific program

 Chair: Saeed Alborzi

-• Case based discussions – Abbad Aflatoonian, Elham Akbari, Saeed Alborzi, Elham Askari, Kefayat Chamanara, Elham Khezri, Ashraf Moini, Saghar Salehpoor & Ziba Zahiri Sorouri
+• Case based discussions – Abbas Aflatoonian, Elham Akbari, Saeed Alborzi, Elham Askari, Kefayat Chamanara, Elham Khezri, Ashraf Moini, Saghar Salehpour & Ziba Zahiri Sorouri

 08:00 – 10:00